wp-plugins/unit-converter/readme.txt

 I'm not sure because I haven't tested it on anything earlier.
 If you use an earlier version and it works, let me know!

+= Why does it require PHP 5 when WordPress supports PHP 4? =

+It's time to move forward.
+See [GoPHP5.org](http://www.gophp5.org/) for more.

 == Currently Supported Conversions ==

 * Kilograms <-> pounds